zchef2k/eat.zdlab.xyz/_posts/2025-03-08-sourdough_focaccia.md

 ---
 There are many focaccia recipes out there, this one is mine.
 As with all bread recipes, where most of them differ is hydration- the relationship between wet and dry ingredients in the dough.
 While most rational people would agree there's not a single perfect ratio, there are circumstances why you'd choose lower versus higher and vice versa.
 For my kitchen, its oven, and the brands of ingredients I prefer, this recipe at 70% works for me.
 Working with high hydration dough can be intimidating at first, but once you understand the role autolyzation plays and how gluten is developed using the "stretch/slap and fold" method, your confidence will build.
 Practice makes perfect, so don't be afraid to fail- just don't give up.

-On fermentation, the dough will develop more flavor the longer the yeasts and bacteria feed- typically no longer than 72 hours.
+On fermentation, the dough will develop more flavor the longer the yeasts and bacteria feed- generally no more than 72 hours.
 I minimally let it bulk ferment 24 hours in the refrigerator, though you can do this all within one day and it will still be great.

 Enjoy.